beyarkay/provenance-rs/whitepaper.md

 - Stripping of metadata: Many social media websites strip metadata from images, destroying the provenance information.
 - Bad actors can still sign AI generated content as their own.
-At it's core, the provenance protocol is a method for centralising trust in a way that is easier for humans to verify manually.
+At its core, the provenance protocol is a method for centralising trust in a way that is easier for humans to verify manually.